Sargjones/csi-global/README.md

 ### 3. Add API keys as GitHub Secrets

-Go to **Settings → Secrets and variables → Actions → New repository secret**:
+ **Settings → Secrets and variables → Actions → New repository secret**:

 | Secret name | Where to get it | Cost |
 |---|---|---|